 Learn everything you need to know to make light, moist, and fluffy vegan muffins with these tips and tricks.
+Plus a basic muffin recipe you can customize!
 Then browse through these delectably sweet vegan muffin recipes to find the one that calls your name!

 Muffins are warm, comforting, delicious, and such a satisfying snack or breakfast!
 They are quick and easy to make, and really, just so much fun to eat and enjoy.

 - Basic Ingredients Needed to Make Vegan Muffins

 - Types of Flour to Use for Vegan Muffins

 - Types of Sugar to Use for Vegan Muffins

 - Leavening Agents

 - How to Bake Vegan Muffins Step by Step